 It was easy to use right out of the box.
 The only mystery were a couple of silicone seals.
 I couldn’t figure out where they went, if I needed to attach them or if they were just spares.
 So I followed my favorite tactic in such a situation: ignored them.
 And the blender worked fine without them.

-Here are a couple of smoothie recipes I made as a trial run.
+Here are a couple of smoothie recipes you can make in your blender.
 Dump the following ingredients in your blender and mix till smooth.

 ½ cup pumpkin